ericatkins/Strava-Bulk-Privacy-Updater/README.md

-# Strava Bulk Privacy Updater 🚴🏃‍♂️🚴‍♂️ 🏊‍♂️ 🏋️‍♂️ 🎿 🚶‍♂️
+# Strava Bulk Privacy Updater 🚴‍♂️🏃‍♂️🏊‍♂️🏋️‍♂️🎿🚶‍♂️

-*A Tampermonkey userscript to bulk-update Strava activity privacy settings.
-This script will run in your browser and cycle through all  your activites and update the privacy settings of each activity in bulk.*
+*A Tampermonkey userscript to bulk-update Strava activity privacy settings.*

-## Quick Start
-Download the .js file and put it in Tamper Monkey to begin.
-Else, read below.

 ## 📌 Overview

-This **Tampermonkey** userscript automates the process of updating privacy settings (e.g., **Public, Followers, or Only Me**) for multiple Strava activities at once.
+This **Tampermonkey** userscript automates the process of updating privacy settings (**Public, Followers, or Only Me**) for multiple Strava activities at once.
 It allows you to filter updates by **weekdays, weekends, or all days**, and it **gracefully handles pagination**, ensuring every page of activities is processed.

 ✅ **Features**
 - **🔄 Bulk Updates** – Change multiple activity privacy settings with one click.